M. Ravi: Activism and political career

 Ravi attending a Reform Party rally with fellow member Roy Ngerng during the 2015 general election, whom he had previously defended.

-Ravi is an activist for death penalty abolishment and LGBT rights.
+Ravi was an activist for death penalty abolishment and LGBT rights.
 After the Court of Appeal dismissed Malaysian citizen Yong Vui Kong's appeal against his death sentence for drug trafficking, Ravi lobbied Malaysian politicians and launched an activist movement in Singapore to appeal to President of Singapore S. R. Nathan for clemency.
 Although the movement managed to garner over 100,000 signatures in a petition, they were ultimately unsuccessful in obtaining presidential clemency for Yong.
 When Kho Jabing, a convicted murderer, was sentenced to death in 2016, Ravi, in the capacity of an activist, applied for a motion in-person to stall the execution despite not having represented Kho in the case.

 In 2014, Ravi was awarded the Asia Pink Award, an LGBT rights advocacy prize by Element Magazine, for his pro-bono work in challenging the legality of Section 377A.

 Ravi stood for election during the 2015 general election, joining a six-member Reform Party team in contesting Ang Mo Kio GRC.
 The Reform Party lost to the governing People's Action Party after garnering 21.36% of the vote.
 In October 2023, police reports were made against Ravi and Iris Koh after they allegedly published multiple social posts during the cooling-off period for the 2023 Singaporean presidential election.

 Personal life

 Bipolar disorder

 In 2006, Ravi was diagnosed with bipolar disorder, a condition his mother also had.
-He has experienced multiple public manic episodes in the past, including at Hong Lim Park and places of worship.
+He had previously experienced multiple manic episodes in public, including at Hong Lim Park and places of worship.
 He had been temporarily suspended from legal practice on a number of occasions, owing to his medical condition and conduct.
-Human Rights Watch has recommended the Law Society of Singapore to ask "the government to promptly extend Ravi's certificate to practise law... [to] ensure that it was acting in line with the Disability Rights Convention."
+In August 2015, Human Rights Watch recommended the Law Society of Singapore to ask "the government to promptly extend Ravi's certificate to practise law... [to] ensure that it was acting in line with the Disability Rights Convention."